"the indefatigable Perkins has assembled some genuine rarities for our delight"

-Laurence is bassoon tutor at the Royal Northern College of Music in Manchester, and at York and Nottingham Universities.
+Laurence is bassoon tutor at the University of York, and has also been bassoon tutor at the Royal Northern College of Music in Manchester and at Nottingham and Leeds Universities.
 He has also been a regular bassoon and chamber music tutor at many summer schools and courses in the UK and overseas, including Aberystwyth, Malvern, Sherborne, Dartington, Alston Hall in Lancashire, Kammermusik in Oxford, and Cubertou in the south of France.

 A brief overview

 See relevant website pages for more details

 Concerto and recital soloist - solo performer for the

 (wind chamber music for amateur players)

 Principal bassoonist, Manchester Camerata 1974-2017

 Bassoon tutor, Royal Northern College of Music 2005-2020